Chakaa/cookie-garden-helper-reloaded/README.md

 > The tooltip showing the saved plot is all shuffled around

 You might have changed from the default zoom.
 Press Ctrl + 0 to revert to the normal zoom.

+> Clean garden is removing new seeds

+Make sure you're not switching to a saved plot from the seed list that contains a plant at the spot your new seed is growing.
+If you want to safely swap, disable clean garden, allow auto-plant to fill the remaining slots with plants, and then save the plot with the new seed included.